raptor-ml/raptor/README.md

 ## 😍 Why people *love* Raptor? and how does it change their lives?

-Before Raptor, data scientists had to work closely with software engineers to translate their models into production-ready code, connect to data sources, transform their data with Flink/Spark or even Java, create APIs, dockerizing the model, handle scaling and high availability, and more.
+Before Raptor, data scientists had to work closely with backend engineers to build a "production version" of their work: connect to data sources, transform their data with Flink/Spark or even Java, create APIs, dockerizing the model, handle scaling and high availability, and more.

 With Raptor, data scientists can focus *only* on their research and model development, then export their work to production.
 Raptor takes care of the rest, including connecting to data sources, transforming the data, deploying and